jangroth/aws-certification-notes/solutions-architect-professional.md

 #### [↖](#11_1)[↑](#11_1_6_3)[↓](#11_1_6_5) Log Subscriptions
 * Allow real-time delivery of log events
 * Can create subscription filter for *Lambda*, *Elasticsearch*, *Kinesis Data/Firehose* (not supported from console)
-  * Only Kinesis Stream supports cross-account
+  * Only Kinesis Data Stream supports cross-account
     * Need to establish *log data sender* and *log data recipient*.
     * The log group and the destination must be in the same AWS region.
 However, the AWS resource that the destination points to can be located in a different region.